iggredible/Learn-Vim/ch08_registers.md

 The named registers are Vim's most versatile register.
 It can store yanked, changed, and deleted texts into registers a-z.
 Unlike the previous 3 register types you've seen which automatically stores texts into registers, you have to explicitly tell Vim to use the named register, giving you full control.

-To yank a word into register "a, you can do it with `"ayiw`.
+To yank a word into register a, you can do it with `"ayiw`.
-- `"a` tells Vim that the next action (delete / change / yank) will be stored in register "a.
+- `"a` tells Vim that the next action (delete / change / yank) will be stored in register a.
 - `yiw` yanks the word.

-To get the text from register "a, run `"ap`.
+To get the text from register a, run `"ap`.
 You can use all twenty-six alphabetical characters to store twenty-six different texts with named registers.

 Sometimes you may want to add to your existing named register.
 In this case, you can append your text instead of starting all over.
 To do that, you can use the uppercase version of that register.
-For example, suppose you have the word "Hello " already stored in register "a.
-If you want to add "world" into register "a, you can find the text "world" and yank it using "A register (`"Ayiw`).
+For example, suppose you have the word "Hello " already stored in register a.
+If you want to add "world" into register a, you can find the text "world" and yank it using A register (`"Ayiw`).

 ## The Read-Only Registers